 To get there, take the bus 9 towards Waldeckpark at the Vrijthof and get off at the Waldeckpark stop.
 From there you have to walk 1km.
 Alternatively, you can just walk the whole route (1.8 km/ 1.12 mi) starting at the city center.

 St Pietersberg Caves

 Old tunnels decorated with generations of paintings on the walls.
-These caves were also meant to be used as an air raid shelter for the population during the ww2, but like I said above, it was never necessary.
+These caves were also meant to be used as an air raid shelter for the population during the WW2, but as I said above, it was never necessary.

 Note that the ground level in the caves is irregular and it can be a climb at some times, so if you have some physical deficiency it might be difficult to follow the tour.

-Hot tip: the temperature in the caves is around 12 Celsius (53 F), so bring a jacket with you.
+Hot tip (pun intended): the temperature in the caves is around 12 Celsius (53 F), so bring a jacket with you.

 American Cemetery Margraten

 This WW2 American Cemetery and Memorial lie in Margraten, around 10km (6mi) East from Maastricht.
 On the left side of the entrance, writings on the wall describe the achievements of the American Army Forces during the war.
 As you walk through the entrance, both walls are covered with the names of the soldier who lost their lives fighting for freedom, although they rest in unknown graves.